-% Estimated floating capital 29.12
+% Estimated floating capital 29.53

-E stimated floatin g capitai 29.12 A.12.
-A.12.
-Indicate whether there are any restrictions (statutory, legal or otherwise) on the transfer of securities and/or any restriction on the right to vote.
-Particularly, the existence of any type of restrictions that may make it difficult to take control of the company through the acquisition of its shares in the market shall be communicated, as well as those authorization or prior notice systems that, over the acquisitions or transfers of financial instruments of the company, are applicable by sectoral regulations. [ ] [v] Yes No A.13.
-Indicate whethe er the General Meet ting has appro oved measures to counteract a public acquisition bid, pursuant to Law 6/2007. [ ] [ v ] Yes No If so, explain the e measures approve ed and the ter ms and conditions under which the restrictions would become inefficient: A.14.
-Indicate whethe er the company has issued securi ties that are not traded on a regulated EU market. [ ] [v] Yes No If so, indicate th e different kinds of shares and, f or each kind of shares, the rights and obligations conferred: .
-GENE RAL MEETING B.1. ut whether there are any differences from the minimum standards established undo and constitution of the General Meeting. [ ] [v] Yes No B.2. ther there are any differences from the minimum standards established under the orporate resolutions: [v] Yes No
+A.12. any restrictio difficult to tal communicat ether there are any restrictions (statutory, legal or otherwise) on the transfer of securities and/or in on the right to vote.
+Particularly, the existence of any type of restrictions that may make it ke control of the company through the acquisition of its shares in the market shall be red, as well as those authorization or prior notice systems that, over the acquisitions or transfers of ruments of the company, are applicable by sectoral regulations. [ √] Yes No A.13.
+Indicate whe ether the General Meeting has approved measures to counteract a public acquisition bid, aw 6/2007. [ ] [√] Yes No If so, explain inefficient: the measures approved and the terms and conditions under which the restrictions would become A.14.
+Indicate whe ether the company has issued securities that are not traded on a regulated EU market. [ ] [√] Yes No If so, indicate the different kinds of shares and, for each kind of shares, the rights and obligations conferred: B. GENE RAL MEETING B.1. , where applicable, give details, about whether there are any differences from the minimum tablished under the Companies Act with respect to the quorum and constitution of the General [ ] [√] Yes No B.2. d where applicable give details, whether there are any differences from the minimum standards under the Companies Act with respect to the adoption of corporate resolutions: [ √ ] [ ] Yes No

-DE VALORES
+· ·

-The factor of the factor of the designation Reinforced majority different
+Reinforced majority

-from that established in Other cases of
+different from that Other cases of reinforced

-Article 201.2 of the reinforced majority
+established in Article 201.2 majority

-Companies Act for the cases
+of the Companies Act for

-cited in Article 194.1 of the
+the cases cited in Article

-Companies Act
+194.1 of the Companies Act

-% established by /
+% established by

-the company for 0.00 FO 01
+the company for 0.00 50.01

 adopting 0.00 50.01

 agreements